shrutimsontakke/US-STATE-GAME/README.md

 <h1>US-STATES-GAME</h1>

 This project is a fun and interactive game to learn and test your knowledge of the U.S. states.
 It uses the `turtle` graphics module in Python to display a map of the U.S., prompting the user to name each state.
 If a guessed state is correct, the name is displayed on the map at the state's location.
-The goal is to correctly identify all 50 states!
+The goal is to correctly identify all 50 states!!

 ## Table of Contents
 - [Project Overview](#project-overview)